EXPERIENCED LAKE COUNTY, ILLINOIS JUVENILE DEFENSE ATTORNEY

 their children (Juvenile Abuse and Neglect cases), and Termination of Parental Rights cases.

-of three children, Steve McCollum understands the importance of effectively defending a minor charged with an offense.
+McCollum and Dan Hodgkinson have children, and they understand the importance of effectively defending a minor charged with

 ABOUT JUVENILE PETITIONS FOR ADJUDICATION OF WARDSHIP - MINORS CHARGED WITH CRIMES